sagemath/trac_to_gh/Issue 8888.md

 # Issue 8888: Returns the frontier of a partition

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8888

 Original creator: hivert